 Jo Hudson is a spiritual leader, pastor, mentor and community builder, currently serving as Co-Pastor of the New Church – Chiesa Nuova, United Church of Christ in Dallas, Texas.
 Jo has also taught at Brite Divinity School on the campus of Texas Christian University in Fort Worth and has taught at and served as a Hardin Family Preaching Mentor at Perkins School of Theology at Southern Methodist University.
 Jo is frequently sought by the media for her perspectives.
 She writes a blog, “A Place At The Table,” where she comments on all aspects of life and spirituality.
 She has also served as Senior Pastor of Cathedral of Hope United Church of Christ (UCC) in Dallas, Texas, the world’s largest liberal Christian church with an historic and primary outreach to lesbians, gays, bisexuals and transgender, queer/questioning people, their friends, families and allies.

 Rev. Jim Keat

-Rev. Jim Keat is the Director of Online Learning at Convergence.
+Rev. Jim Keat is the Director of Online Innovation at Convergence.
 Jim is a divergent thinker, an ideation specialist, and an aspiring minimalist.
 He is the Associate Minister of Digital Strategy & Online Engagement at The Riverside Church in New York City as well as the creator of online projects and platforms like Thirty Seconds or Less, That’ll Preach, and more.